 Our procedures will include tests of documentary evidence supporting the transactions recorded in the accounts, and may include tests of the physical existence of inventories, and direct confirmation of receivables and certain other assets and liabilities by correspondence with selected individuals, funding sources, creditors, and financial institutions.
 We will request written representations from your attorneys as part of the engagement, and they may bill you for responding to this inquiry.
-At the conclusion of our audit, we will require certain written representations from you about the financial statements and related matters.
+At the conclusion of our audit, we will require certain written representations from you about your responsibilities for the financial statements; compliance with laws, regulations, contracts, and grant agreements; and other responsibilities required by generally accepted auditing standards.